-The analyzer has detected a suspicious use of the 'dynamic_cast' operator when working with COM interfaces.
-This can result in scenarios where the object reference counter is not incremented, leading to the handling of destroyed objects or other issues.
+The analyzer has detected a suspicious use of the type conversion operator when working with COM interfaces.

-Let's examine the synthetic example.
-The code contains the COM interfaces, 'IDraw' and 'IShape', responsible for handling a certain geometric shape:
+Here is a synthetic example of the error: the code includes COM interfaces, 'IDraw' and 'IShape', which handle a certain geometric shape:

 interface IDraw : public IUnknown